The zombie virus hit another one-day high with over 10,000 people bitten.

 “Y’all interviewing zombies?” tweeted cultural commentator Rashida Jackson.
 “Tf?”

-“Things are bad, but you know, this is the price of freedom,” said Bob Mitchell of Lake County, IL.
+“Things are bad, but you know, this is the price of freedom,” said Bob Mitchell, a local businessman in Lake County, IL.
 “It’s kind of hypocritical too, don’t you think?
 I mean, I hear folks say ‘Black Lives Matter’ but don’t ‘Dead Lives Matter’ too?”

 Mitchell went on to say that there was “blame on all sides” and that lawmakers needed to “turn the temperature down,” lamenting the lack of civility within the ongoing zombie debate.
 (We reached out with follow-up questions for Mitchell, but unfortunately, we learned that he had gotten bitten shortly after the interview)